kvmani/pycrystallography/docs/dev_guide.md

   to regenerate reports after tweaking plot settings.
 * Set `MPLBACKEND=Agg` in CI or headless environments when running scripts that construct `CrystallographicFigure` instances interactively.

+## Web application

+The single-phase diffraction workbench lives under `webapp/` (React/Vite).
+Run `pcg web run` to start the FastAPI backend, then `npm run dev` from `webapp/` to launch the UI.
+See `docs/web_app.md` for deployment, configuration, and user workflow guidance.